Review – Fly, fly away with Circus Arts Trapeze

 If you’re keen on more, you can do a whole lesson (1.5 hours, $66) which gives you five swings, including the chance to ‘make a catch’ – just like they do in real circuses!
 Amazingly, the majority of first timers manage to do a ‘knee hang’ trick and then make a catch within their first lesson.

-Circus Arts Trapeze is on the Gold Coast too!
+Circus Arts Trapeze is no longer on the Gold Coast

 Whichever location or level of commitment suits you, I suspect your kids will love flying trapeze and I highly recommend you have a go along with them.
 Why do I say that?
 I tried a one-off swing a year ago (it was equally terrifying and amazing) and loved it so much that I am about to sign up for my fourth term of lessons!